MasayukiNagai/DRYNet/README.md

-# CAPYBARA
+# CAPY-BARA

-CAPYBARA stands for Count And Profile Y-net for Base-resolution Attribution, Regulatory design, and Allelic effect prediction.
-The model class is CAPY.
+CAPY-BARA stands for "Count And Profile Y-net" for "Base-resolution Attribution, Regulatory design, and Allelic effect prediction".

+CAPY-BARA is joint work by Masayuki Nagai and Yijie Kang.

 CAPY predicts both base-resolution signal profiles and total signal counts from one-hot encoded DNA sequence.
 Its key design is a Y-net structure: profile prediction follows the encoder-decoder path, while count prediction can branch from the bottleneck representation.
-The convolutional modules and blocks follow an AlphaGenome-style sequence modeling design.
+The convolutional modules and blocks follow an AlphaGenome modeling design.

 ## Requirements
 * PyTorch